-The New York Film Academy is proud to return to Harvard in June of 2016 to conduct its internationally acclaimed filmmaking workshops.
+Offered each summer at Harvard University, New York Film Academy offers its acclaimed summer camps in filmmaking, acting for film, and 3D animation.
 Harvard is a prestigious Ivy League university, perhaps the most famous learning institution in the world.
 Harvard is located in the charming, dynamic city of Cambridge, just minutes away from Boston, the “capital” of New England.
 The University’s roots in Cambridge are widespread, charging the city with a unique and intellectually invigorating atmosphere.
-In this environment, the film student is challenged to achieve at the highest level.
+In this environment, NYFA summer camp students are challenged to achieve their potential at the highest level.

 CAMBRIDGE AND BOSTON